Councillor McMahon does not support extending the runway at Billy Bishop Airport.

 The vision for Billy Bishop Toronto City Airport has always been a local airport to handle short flights with small propeller planes.
 The tripartite agreement between the City of Toronto, Toronto Port Authority and the Federal Government solidified this conception into a public agreement which was signed by all parties.

 Councillor McMahon encourages Porter Airlines to use Pearson Airport as its base for medium/long haul flights as every other airline wishing to land in Toronto does.
-She cannot support a small local airport into a second major air traffic hub.
+She cannot support turning a small local airport into a second major air traffic hub.

 Come partake in Community Environment Day at Ted Reeve Arena Thursday May 16th between 4-8PM.